Addiction Recovery Options For Those Affected By Paralysis

 Living with addiction, or living with someone affected, can feel impossible to escape from.
 For those who feel this way, this is normal.
 But this doesn’t have to be the rest of your life.

 You are not alone.
-For more information on substance use treatment for yourself or a loved one with paralysis, you can call our helpline today or view the resources listed on this page.
+For more information on substance use treatment for yourself or a loved one with paralysis, browse our website to find a treatment center to contact today.

 This page does not provide medical advice.
 See more